thoni56/jregr/README.md

 Synopsis
 --------

-In a configuration file per directory, `.jregr`, you specify a file extension for what files are considered being test cases in this directory, and the command(s) that should be performed on each of those est cases.
+In a configuration file per directory, `.jregr`, you specify a file extension for what files are considered being test cases in this directory, and the command(s) that should be performed on each of those test cases.

-The test case name is the basename of a file with matching extension.
+The test case name is the basename of a file that matches the extension on the first line in the `.jregr` file.

 The output of those commands (meaning everything that is sent to the standard and/or error outputs) is considered the actual output of the test case.
 This is compared to the expected output, which is the content of a file with the same basename (the "casename") but with extension `.expected`.